bright/new-www/content/blog/43-reasons-why-we-love-working-at-bright-inventions-2021-edition.md

 44. The trust and flexibility we're given.
 45. Transparency and the absence of workplace politics.
 46. The culture of knowledge sharing.
+47. Building products that are used and appreciated by users.
-47. Kind people around me.
+48. Kind people around me.
 Just like that.

 Kudos for the whole Bright Team for sharing these insights.